Huldrych Zwingli: Legacy

 Zwingli was a humanist and a scholar with many devoted friends and disciples.
 He communicated as easily with the ordinary people of his congregation as with rulers such as Philip of Hesse.
 His reputation as a stern, stolid reformer is counterbalanced by the fact that he had an excellent sense of humour and used satiric fables, spoofing, and puns in his writings.
+Zwingli remains as a complex figure of the early Reformation's history, with many drawing comparisons between him and other characters like Martin Luther.
 He was more conscious of social obligations than was Luther, and he genuinely believed that the masses would accept a government guided by God's word.
 He tirelessly promoted assistance to the poor, who he believed should be cared for by a truly Christian community.

-In December 1531 the Zürich council selected Heinrich Bullinger (1504–1575) as Zwingli's successor.
+In December 1531 the Zurich council selected Heinrich Bullinger as Zwingli's successor.
 Bullinger immediately removed any doubts about Zwingli's orthodoxy and defended him as a prophet and a martyr.
 During Bullinger's ascendancy, the confessional divisions of the Swiss Confederation stabilised.
 Bullinger rallied the reformed cities and cantons and helped them to recover from the defeat at Kappel.
 Zwingli had instituted fundamental reforms; Bullinger consolidated and refined them.

 Scholars have found it difficult to assess Zwingli's impact on history, for several reasons.
 There is no consensus on the definition of "Zwinglianism"; by any definition, Zwinglianism evolved under his successor, Heinrich Bullinger; and research into Zwingli's influence on Bullinger and John Calvin remains rudimentary.
 Bullinger adopted most of Zwingli's points of doctrine.
 Like Zwingli, he summarised his theology several times, the best-known example being the Second Helvetic Confession of 1566.
 Meanwhile, Calvin had taken over the Reformation in Geneva.
 Calvin differed with Zwingli on the eucharist and criticised him for regarding it as simply a metaphorical event.
-In 1549, however, Bullinger and Calvin succeeded in overcoming the differences in doctrine and produced the Consensus Tigurinus (Zürich Consensus).
+In 1549, Bullinger and Calvin succeeded in overcoming the differences in doctrine and produced the Consensus Tigurinus (Zurich Consensus).
 They declared that the eucharist was not just symbolic of the meal, but they also rejected the Lutheran position that the body and blood of Christ is in union with the elements.
+It was John Calvin's doctrine of a real spiritual presence of Christ in the Eucharist that became the doctrine of the Reformed Churches, while Zwingli's view was rejected by the Reformed Churches (though it was adopted by other traditions, such as the Plymouth Brethren).
 With this rapprochement, Calvin established his role in the Swiss Reformed Churches and eventually in the wider world.